NextSDS Logo

 Respiratory

 In case of insufficient ventilation, wear suitable respiratory equipment.
-For protection against metal working fluids, respiratory protection that is classified as "resistant to oil" (class R) or oil proof (class P) should be selected where appropriate.
+For protection against metal working fluids, respiratory protection that is classified as 'resistant to oil' (class R) or oil proof (class P) should be selected.
 Depending on the level of airborne contaminants, an air-purifying, half-mask respirator (with HEPA filter) including disposable (P- or R-series) (for oil mists less than 50 mg/m³), or any powered, air-purifying respirator equipped with hood or helmet and HEPA filter (for oil mists less than 125 mg/m³).
-Where organic vapours are a potential hazard during metalworking operations, a combination particulate and organic vapour filter may be necessary.
-The correct choice of respiratory protection depends upon the chemicals being handled, the conditions of work and use, and the condition of the respiratory equipment.
-Safety procedures should be developed for each intended application.
-Respiratory protection equipment should therefore be chosen in consultation with the supplier/manufacturer and with a full assessment of the working conditions.
-Standards: EN 529, EN 149, EN 405, EN 140 plus filter, EN 136 plus filter, EN 143, EN 14387.
+Where organic vapours are a potential hazard, a combination particulate and organic vapour filter may be necessary.
+Standards: EN 529, EN 149, EN 405, EN 140, EN 136, EN 143, EN 14387.

 Skin/Body